 - This drone works well during indoor flights hence it is recommended for indoor flying only.

 How do drones work?

 Drones typically have rotors.
-The rotor, consisting of a propeller connected to a motor, can rotate at high speeds to enable for the creation of thrust.
+The rotor, consisting of a propeller connected to a motor, can rotate at high speeds to enable the creation of thrust.
 The speed of the motor is controlled to change the amount of thrust.
 Greater height can be achieved by increasing the speed of the motor, and thus the thrust, while the drone can fly low or descend using lower thrust levels.
 Changing the thrust of different rotors allows the drone to move back and forth.